jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
-Defines <macro-name> to be a macro that uses to <callable> to perform its
+Defines <name> to be a macro that uses to <callable> to perform its code
-code expansion at compile time.
+expansion at compile time.
+Aliased by <defsyntax>.
   => See <help>'s <macros> in <Topics> for more details!

 For example: